PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/offboarding.md

 1. [x] _not relevant_ New team member: Reach out to your onboarding buddy, or any other GitLabber to show you how to do some advanced git tasks locally.
 For example, configure and/or solve a merge conflict.
 1. [x] _not relevant_ Set-up and familiarize yourself with our apps: [Gmail](https://mail.google.com/), [Google Calendar](https://www.google.com/calendar/), [Slack](https://gitlab.slack.com/messages/general/) and [Google Drive](https://www.google.com/drive/) where you can [download](https://tools.google.com/dlpage/drive/index.html?hl=en) to work offline.
 Be aware your google calendar (tied to your GitLab account) is internally viewable by default, you might want to [change this](https://support.google.com/calendar/answer/34580?co=GENIE.Platform%3DDesktop&hl=en) in your calendar settings.
 1. [x] _not relevant_ New team member: Take a look at the "Reference Customers" google doc to familiarize yourself with which customer information should be kept confidential within the company.
-1. [ ] Hiring Manager: Check former GitLabbers' project-level permissions and remove them as-needed.
+1. [ ] Manager: Check former GitLabbers' project-level permissions and remove them as-needed.
-1. [ ] People Ops: Review all open merge requests and reassign to hiring manager.
+1. [ ] People Ops: Review all open merge requests and reassign to the manager.

 ### FOR ENGINEERING ONLY (Devs, PEs, SEs)

-1. [ ] Hiring Manager: Remove former GitLabbers' GitLab.com account from the [gitlab-org group](https://gitlab.com/groups/gitlab-org/group_members)
+1. [ ] Manager: Remove former GitLabbers' GitLab.com account from the [gitlab-org group](https://gitlab.com/groups/gitlab-org/group_members)
-1. [ ] Hiring Manager: Remove former GitLabbers' GitHub.com account from the [gitlabhq organization](https://github.com/orgs/gitlabhq/people) (if applicable)
+1. [ ] Manager: Remove former GitLabbers' GitHub.com account from the [gitlabhq organization](https://github.com/orgs/gitlabhq/people) (if applicable)
-1. [ ] Hiring Manager: Remove former GitLabbers' account from [Sentry](https://sentry.gitlap.com/organizations/gitlab/members/)
+1. [ ] Manager: Remove former GitLabbers' account from [Sentry](https://sentry.gitlap.com/organizations/gitlab/members/)
 1. [ ] For former Developers (those who had access to part of the infrastructure), and Production GitLabbers: copy offboarding process from [infrastructure](https://dev.gitlab.org/cookbooks/chef-repo/blob/master/doc/offboarding.md) for offboarding action.
 1. [x] _not relevant_ For Developer GitLabbers: Read the [developer documentation](http://docs.gitlab.com/ce/development/README.html).
-1. [ ] Hiring Manager: Remove access to PagerDuty if applicable.
+1. [ ] Manager: Remove access to PagerDuty if applicable.
-1. [ ] Hiring Manager (For Build Engineers): Remove team member as a member to the GitLab Dev Digital Ocean account https://cloud.digitalocean.com/settings/team
+1. [ ] Manager (For Build Engineers): Remove team member as a member to the GitLab Dev Digital Ocean account https://cloud.digitalocean.com/settings/team
 1. [ ] People Ops: Remove any development VMs.
 Send a merge request to [the environments repo](https://gitlab.com/gitlab-com/environments) to remove `env-dev/name-surname.tf`.
 Follow the instructions [here](https://gitlab.com/gitlab-com/environments/tree/master/#how-do-i-delete-an-instance-i-dont-need-anymore).

 #### FOR SUPPORT ENGINEERING ONLY

-1. [x] _not relevant_ Hiring Manager: Open a new [support onboarding boot camp issue](https://gitlab.com/gitlab-com/support/issues) using the support [onboarding checklist](https://about.gitlab.com/handbook/support/onboarding/checklist), and provide the link in a comment below this onboarding checklist.
+1. [x] _not relevant_ Manager: Open a new [support onboarding boot camp issue](https://gitlab.com/gitlab-com/support/issues) using the support [onboarding checklist](https://about.gitlab.com/handbook/support/onboarding/checklist), and provide the link in a comment below this onboarding checklist.
-1. [ ] Hiring Manager: Remove access to hackerone.com
+1. [ ] Manager: Remove access to hackerone.com
-1. [ ] Hiring Manager: Remove access from Tweetdeck for [at]gitlabstatus.
+1. [ ] Manager: Remove access from Tweetdeck for [at]gitlabstatus.
-1. [ ] Hiring Manager: Remove access from Tweetdeck for [at]githostio.
+1. [ ] Manager: Remove access from Tweetdeck for [at]githostio.
 1. [ ] Zendesk [(general information about removing agents)](https://support.zendesk.com/hc/en-us/articles/203661156-Best-practices-for-removing-agents#2):
-   1. [ ] Hiring Manager: Remove any triggers related to the agent - https://gitlab.zendesk.com/agent/admin/triggers
+   1. [ ] Manager: Remove any triggers related to the agent - https://gitlab.zendesk.com/agent/admin/triggers
-   1. [ ] Hiring Manager: Downgrade the agent role to "end-user" - [more information](https://support.zendesk.com/hc/en-us/articles/203661156-Best-practices-for-removing-agents#2)
+   1. [ ] Manager: Downgrade the agent role to "end-user" - [more information](https://support.zendesk.com/hc/en-us/articles/203661156-Best-practices-for-removing-agents#2)
         + **Warning: This will unassign all tickets from the agent** Consider reducing the "full agent" count on our Zendesk license.
-   1. [ ] Hiring Manager: Schedule a date to suspend the agents account.
+   1. [ ] Manager: Schedule a date to suspend the agents account.
 [More information](https://support.zendesk.com/hc/en-us/articles/203661156-Best-practices-for-removing-agents#3)
-   1. [x] _not relevant_ Hiring Manager: Add agent to required [support groups](https://support.zendesk.com/hc/en-us/articles/203661766-About-organizations-and-groups) in [GitLab ZenDesk](https://gitlab.zendesk.com).
+   1. [x] _not relevant_ Manager: Add agent to required [support groups](https://support.zendesk.com/hc/en-us/articles/203661766-About-organizations-and-groups) in [GitLab ZenDesk](https://gitlab.zendesk.com).
 1. [ ] Community Forum:
-   1. [ ] Hiring Manager: Remove team member from "moderators" group on the [GitLab community forum](https://forum.gitlab.com/).
+   1. [ ] Manager: Remove team member from "moderators" group on the [GitLab community forum](https://forum.gitlab.com/).
    1. [x] _not relevant_ New team member: Create new account for the [GitLab community forum](https://forum.gitlab.com/) using the sign in with GitLab option and mention the username used.
-1. [ ] Hiring Manager: Remove team member as a member from the GitLab Dev DigitalOcean account https://cloud.digitalocean.com/settings/team
+1. [ ] Manager: Remove team member as a member from the GitLab Dev DigitalOcean account https://cloud.digitalocean.com/settings/team
 1. [ ] People Ops: remove team member's Zoom account.
-1. [ ] Hiring Manager: Remove team member from https://timezone.io/team/gitlab-support
+1. [ ] Manager: Remove team member from https://timezone.io/team/gitlab-support
 1. [ ] People Ops: Remove any development VMs.
 Send a merge request to [the environments repo](https://gitlab.com/gitlab-com/environments) to remove `env-dev/name-surname.tf`.
 Follow the instructions [here](https://gitlab.com/gitlab-com/environments/tree/master/#how-do-i-delete-an-instance-i-dont-need-anymore).

 #### FOR UX DESIGNERS, FRONTEND DEVS, AND DESIGNERS ONLY